johnpapa/react-book-repo/thinking-in-components.md

 <Todo todo={todo} key={todo.id} handleChecked={this.handleChecked} />
 ```

 Above we simple let the Todo component handle all the rendering and we simply provide it with the data todo and the method handleChecked\(\).
+Ok so we mentioned presentational components so far so what is the other kind of component the container component.
+A container component is simply a component where data and logic lives.
+It 'contains' the meat of the application.
+In  our app the Todos component is a container component and the Todo is a presentational component.
+If you are building your app in the right way you will end up with a majority of presentational components and a few container components.

+## Summary

+We set out to create a working Todo app.
+We did so.
+We also set out to break down the mentioned app into many small components where each component was more focused on its task making future changes or reuse a lot easier.
+We introduced the term Dumb/Presentation component and Container component and explained what those were. to show that it only relied on inputs.